mosaicml/composer/composer/algorithms/low_precision_groupnorm/README.md

 ### Implementation Details

-Low Precision GroupNorm is implemented by performing model surgery, which looks for instances of `torch.nn.GroupNorm` and replaces them with `composer.algorithms.low_precision_groupnorm.low_precision_groupnorm.LPGroupNorm`, which is a thin wrapper around `torch.nn.GroupNorm` that manually turns autocast off and specifices the input dtype to lower precision.
+Low Precision GroupNorm is implemented by performing model surgery, which looks for instances of `torch.nn.GroupNorm` and replaces them with `composer.algorithms.LPGroupNorm`, which is a thin wrapper around `torch.nn.GroupNorm` that manually turns autocast off and specifices the input dtype to lower precision.

 ## Suggested Hyperparameters